A SIMPLE EXPLANATION

 Secondly, episodes can (very rarely) result in a muscle crisis which requires urgent surgery to correct before permanent damage is done to the muscle, nerves or even the limb.

 Thirdly, episodes can cause a build up of muscle damage over the years and that can make activity a lot harder in later life.

 It is possible for people with McArdle‘s to make activity a bit easier by learning to get into “second wind”.
-This is when the muscles start to make more use of other forms of energy – mainly sugar released from stores in the liver, and fat.
+This is when the muscles start to make more use of other forms of energy – mainly fat but also sugar released from stores in the liver.
 By regularly exercising in “second wind” they can improve their body’s ability to use these energy sources, and therefore manage better with activity and exercise.

 THINGS THAT CAN HELP

 There are several things that can help people with McArdle’s:

 An early diagnosis and getting the right advice before a lot of damage is done.